Azure/Azure-Sentinel/Solutions/Teams/Playbooks/IdentityProtection-TeamsBotResponse/readme.md

 ## Prerequisites
 1. Using the riskyUsers API requires an Azure AD Premium P2 license.
 2. Have a user which has permissions on Identity Protection API.
 [Learn more](https://docs.microsoft.com/graph/api/riskyuser-confirmcompromised?view=graph-rest-1.0#permissions)
 3. (optional) Create policies in Azure AD Identity protection to run when users are confirmed as compromised.
 [Learn more](https://docs.microsoft.com/azure/active-directory/identity-protection/concept-identity-protection-policies)

-Overall:<br>
+Overall:
 ![](./images/ImageLight1.png)

-Card to be sent by Microsoft Teams bot: <br>
+Card to be sent by Microsoft Teams bot:
 ![](./images/TeamsCard.png)

-Response Part:<br>
+Response Part:
 ![](./images/commmentLight.png)

 Documentation references: